 My Lupus Story

-My name is Ally Gomez….and I was recently diagnosed with Lupus.
+My name is Ally Gomez….and I am diagnosed with Lupus.

 I had never heard of the disease and probably you have not heard of it until now.